nix-community/nixd/nixd/tools/nixd/test/code-action/pack-attrs-dynamic.md

 # RUN: nixd --lit-test < %s | FileCheck %s

-Test that flatten action works with already-dotted outer paths.
+Test that Pack action is NOT offered for dynamic attribute paths.

 <-- initialize(0)